joeyrosztoczy/golden-path/README.md

      - First, run the Distillery provided command `$ mix release.init` from your project root.
 We're creating a `rel/` directory, and a `rel/config.exs` script.
 We'll use this directory to store such awesomeness as: (1) runtime configuration for our application, (2) configuration parameters for the Erlang VM, (3) commands that we can run remotely such as seeding, etc.

-// Update config/prod.exs, export port, build static assets, create PROD release
+// Update config/prod.exs, export port, compile with PROD, build static assets (node run deploy, mix phx.digest), create PROD release